Why is my lawn disease

 Landscaping

-The answer to 'why is my lawn disease' is that there are several common causes of lawn disease, including fungal infections, pest infestations, and environmental factors.
-Symptoms may include discolored, wilting, or patchy grass, as well as the presence of mushrooms or other fungal growth.
+The answer to 'why is my lawn disease' is that there are several common causes of lawn diseases, including fungal infections, bacterial infections, and environmental stressors.
+Some common symptoms of lawn disease include discolored or wilting grass, the presence of fungal growths, and the development of bare or thinning patches.

 Step-by-Step Guide